moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9.4
+iOS 7 crash while string match for Geofence fix.
+If an attribute is set to nil, a log is printed, and the value is discarded.
+Deprecated setLocationwithLat: lng: .
+Use setUserAttributeLocationLatitude: longitude: forKey: instead.
+Better tracking of Push Preference for iOS8.

 v1.9.3
 Bug fix for events being lost sometimes if sync fails.
 Inbox Storyboard fix for version type.
 The storyboard didn't open for some versions of Xcode.